 "Out In The Line-Up" is a documentary about homosexuality and surfing that examines why people think there aren't any gay surfers.

-Gay surfers are also inviting people to work on the project, from both within and outside the gay surfers community.
+Gay surfers are also inviting people from both within and outside the gay surfers' community to work on the project.
 The spirit of surfing is freedom, yet many surfers don't feel so free.

 Why does homophobia still exist in surfing?
 Why are there no "out" gay surfers on the pro-surfing tour?
 And why are straight surfers so reluctant to talk about it?